CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/geocoding-your-address-data.md

-Once the process finishes, you will be able to access your geocoded table, which will have a new column called ‘geom’ including the geographic coordinates of your input data.
+Once the process finishes, you will be able to access your geocoded table, which will have a new column called "geom" including the geographic coordinates of your input data.

 <div style="text-align:center" >